 - 2 Tablespoons butter, melted and cooled to just warm

 - 2 Tablespoon butter, melted

 - Icing/confectioner’s sugar, for garnish

-Place a 12-cup or two 6-cup muffin tins in oven and preheat oven to 425° (with muffin tins in oven).
+- Place a 12-cup or two 6-cup muffin pan in the oven and preheat oven to 425° (with muffin tins in oven).

-When oven is pre-heated, melt 2 more Tbsp. butter.
+- When oven is pre-heated, melt the second 2 Tbsp. butter.
 Remove hot tins from oven and quickly brush bottoms and sides of pan with melted butter.
 Turn blender on for a few seconds to re-mix batter, then quickly pour in to hot muffin cups, dividing equally between 12 cups, filling about 1/2-2/3 full.

-Place in oven and bake for 15-18 minutes, or until puffy and deep golden colour.
-Remove from oven (pancakes will quickly deflate).
-Turn heat on under blueberry sauce to re-heat.
-Once warm, remove pancakes to serving plates and spoon warm blueberry sauce over.
-Garnish with icing sugar.
+- Place in oven and bake for 15-18 minutes, or until puffy and deep golden brown colour.
+Meanwhile, turn the heat on under blueberry sauce to re-heat.

+- Store left-over Dutch babies in an airtight container in the refrigerator for 2-3 days.
 These mini dutch baby pancakes freeze well, as does the blueberry sauce.
-To re-heat, simply place frozen dutch babies on a baking sheet and loosely cover with a piece of aluminum foil.
+To re-heat, simply place frozen (or refrigerated) dutch babies on a baking sheet and loosely cover with a piece of aluminum foil.
 Place into pre-heated 350 oven until warmed through, 10-15 minutes.
 Sauce can be re-heated in microwave or a small saucepan.